haywirelabs/hwl/resumes/resumeTech.md

 _Responsibilities_

-* Responsible for all aspects of the SDLC including feasibility, analysis, design, development, testing, implementation and maintenance
+* Responsible for all aspects of the SDLC including feasibility, analysis, design, development, testing, implementation, and maintenance
 * Project feasibility and analysis with focus on streamlining company procedures and centralizing data
 * Conduct user interviews to determine project requirements
 * End-to-end web application development
-* Responsible for management, design and implementation of change requests and maintenance after implementation
+* Responsible for management, design, and implementation of change requests and maintenance after implementation
 * Responsible for day-to-day operational IT systems availability and maintenance
 * Daily interaction and communication with end-users and provide on-site support to any and all additional technical issues

 _Achievements_

 * Enterprise Resource Planning Launch
-* Conversion of quoting solutions from excel to web-based
+* Conversion of quoting solutions from Excel to web-based

 **Technical Support Analyst**
 January 1999 - November 2006